 Ask a tester a question.

 - Take a seemingly simple testing concept.
 Talk to someone about it.
-Ask for their understanding and explain it for yourself.
-What aspect do you stress and how does that differ from the other person's explanation?
+Ask for their understanding and explain your thoughts on the subject.
+Reflect on how your understanding differs from the other person's?
+Explore the differences.

 - Did a blog or podcast cover the topic you have questions about?
 Leave a comment for the host to answer.

-People and even just yourself, will find inspiration and strength from writing about your experience, even if it is not for public consumption.
-Writing is a great form of self retrospecting to better plan for the future.
+You can find inspiration and strength from writing about your experience, even if it is not for public consumption.
+Writing is a great form of self-retrospection or reflection and it allows you to learn from the past and to plan for the future.

 Think back to the first task you completed, why you were here, what you hoped to learn.
 Think about all the things that you have learned.
-Were any of them particularly useful for you?
-Why?
+Were any of the tasks particularly useful for you?
+If so, why?
 Did you find any uninteresting?
-You may be surprised at how useful others will find it if you share some of your experiences.
+You may be surprised at how useful others will find it if you share some of your experiences and findings.